On Thanksgiving morning, 2017, I received an unexpected email from someone whose name sounded vaguely familiar but that I couldn’t place.

 With a defense attorney who offered little resistance, the best deal the prosecution would offer the teenager was a single life sentence rather than two.
 With nothing to lose, Rodriguez said he wanted to go to trial instead.
 Finally, the prosecution offered what they said was their last deal.

 “It was 25-to-life for both me and my brother.”
-If they added a gang allegation the prosecution could easily tie the brother to the shooting, although he was not the shooter.
+If they added a gang allegation to the charges, the prosecution could legally tie the brother to the shooting, although he was not the shooter.
 The Rodriguez brothers again said they preferred to take their chances at trial.

 A week before trial was to begin, Rodriquez’ mother fired Currie.
 She had managed to raise a little more money, and was able to hire a new attorney.
 In short order, the second attorney succeeded in getting a deal that Rodriguez felt he could live with.